A Practical Guide to Interviewing A Growth Marketer

 Interview questions to help you hire the right growth marketer

-Other than some ice breaker questions, every single question you ask should be testing for one of the target attributes that you want in a growth marketer.
-Strong growth marketers want to feel challenged, so don’t be afraid to ask tough questions.
+Every single question you ask should be testing for one of the target attributes that you want in a growth marketer.

 Experience and competence